bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Good Example #2: Count the total number of cases where a package is shipped to the current address of the customer who ordered it.
+**Good Example #2**: Count the total number of cases where a package is shipped to the current address of the customer who ordered it.

 ```py
 %%pydough